kosmos-industrie40/kosmos-analyses-cloud-connector/README.md

 In the next three sections will be explain the important configuration parameter.

 ### CLI-Flags
-In this section the command line parameter will be displayed.
+In this section the command line parameters will be displayed.
 Flags which are created by the logging tool `klog` will not be acknowledge in this chapter.

 | flag | default value | description |